 What kind of issues do students come to Counseling Services to get help with?

 Students come to Counseling Services for a wide variety of reasons.
 Many of our students have a specific concern they are seeking services for such as depression, anxiety, and eating concerns to name a few.
 Students additionally seek services to address academic difficulties such as time management concerns, test anxiety or difficulty with concentration.
 Some students experience difficulty adjusting to college life or encounter conflicts with roommates or their parents.
-If you are unsure if counseling is right for you, you can contact our office directly to inquire further.

 Where are you located?